omergencoglu/trillo/README.md

 ## TL;DR

-This is a CSS/Sass practice project.
+This is a CSS/Sass grid practice project.

 ## How to run